tc39/proposal-smart-pipelines/additional-feature-bc.md

 # Additional Feature BC
 ECMAScript No-Stage Proposal.
 Living Document.
 J. S. Choi, 2018-12.

+This document is not yet intended to be officially proposed to TC39 yet; it merely shows a possible extension of the [Core Proposal][] in the event that the Core Proposal is accepted.

-An additional feature – **bare constructor calls** – makes constructor calls terser.
+An additional feature – **bare constructor calls** – would make constructor calls terser.
 It adds a mode to bare style: if a bare-style pipeline step is preceded by a `new`, then instead of a function call, it is a constructor call. `value |> object.Constructor` is equivalent to `object.Constructor(value)`.
 This is